i-am-mine/debug-this-if-you-can/README.md

 Welcome to a multi-faceted playground of code, thoughts, and challenges - all under one roof.

-This reposiroty (repo) is a bit like my coding journal, toolbox, and playground rolled into one.
+This repository (repo) is a bit like my coding journal, toolbox, and playground rolled into one.
 It contains:

 - 📓 [**it-worked-on-my-machine**](https://github.com/minh1505/debug-this-if-you-can/tree/main/it-worked-on-my-machine)
   My personal takes, experiences, and opinions on coding topics and best practices.